vapoursynth/vapoursynth/doc/functions/loadpluginavs.rst

 .. function::   LoadPlugin(string path)
    :module: avs

-   Load an Avisynth 2.5 (32 bit) or 2.6 (32 and 64 bit) plugin.
+   Load an Avisynth 2.5 (32 bit only) or 2.6 (32 and 64 bit) plugin.
 If successful,
    the loaded plugin's functions will end up in the avs namespace.

    The compatibility module can work with a large number of Avisynth's plugins.